If your business is not on the Internet, then your business will be out of business.Bill Gates

 You have your product to sell, brand name, and logo design.
 At this point, you should have a pretty good idea of what your ecommerce business looks like.
 Now is just a time to step back and write your business plan.

-A business plan is a roadmap that helps to describe a business, its products/services, target market, startup budget, product sourcing, logistics, monthly expenses, operating model, and how long it will take you to break even.
+A business plan is a roadmap that helps to describe a business, its products/services, target market, startup budget, product sourcing, logistics, monthly expenses, operating model, and time to market.
 A perfectly written business plan can help you define potential hardships, determine what to prioritize, and map out your strategy before you launch a business.

 There are a few major considerations to bear in mind to help you write a business plan:

-Next, you should formally establish your ecommerce business, so you can earn money on legitimate grounds.
-At this stage, you’ll need to get through all the registrations, permits, and licenses required to manage an ecommerce business.
-Generally, online businesses do not require as many licenses and permits as physical stores, unless you plan to sell alcohol online.
+How to set up an ecommerce business legally?
+You’ll need to get through all the registrations, permits, and licenses required to manage an ecommerce business.
+Generally, ecommerce businesses do not require as many licenses and permits as physical stores, unless you plan to sell alcohol online.

-Firstly, get your EIN (Employer Identification Number).
+The US retailers should the EIN (Employer Identification Number) first.
 EIN is a unique nine-digit security number that identifies your business process and enables you to open a business bank account and file your paperwork.
 You have four options to apply for your EIN:

 After you’ve applied for your EIN, you’ll need to apply for business licenses and permits.
 It’s better to check with your country’s ecommerce law to obtain general operating licenses needed to start a business.
 Typically, you can find this information online via your state government website.

 When you are done with all the legal matters, the next thing is to select the best-suited sales channels.
 Share your products across social media like Instagram and Facebook.
 These social networks are free and can be used to showcase your products and promote them among subscribers.